 All character or status sheets provided with entries must be presented in a simple layout that does not include complex table formats.

 All entries must be spell-checked and thoroughly tested prior to submission.
+If you don't consider English to be your strong area, I can check parts of the book for spelling and grammar issues.

 The total length of the entry does not exceed 100 sections and a word count of 25,000 words.